Darlington02/CairoLearnXinYminutes/Readme.md

     // C. STRUCTS
     // Structs are a means to create custom data types in Cairo.
+    // A Struct has a size, which is the sum of the sizes of its members.
+The size can be retrieved using MyStruct.SIZE.
     // You create a struct in Cairo using the `struct` keyword.

         struct Person {